alexnathanson/BrightsignAPI/README.md

 * if you are not syncing files via the media server, put your media files onto the SD manually.

 ## Media Server
-The media server is not necessary for the API to run, but adds usefule additional functionality.
+The media server is not necessary for the API to run, but adds useful additional functionality.
 The code included in the server directory will require adapting to your specific server configuration.
 There are 2 main functions of the media server machine:
 * 1) Distribute media content to the media players
 * 2) Collect IPs from the media players for API interaction and trouble shooting purposes.
 * 3) Interface displaying networked devices with links to API interface for that particular device.